brurucy/shapiro/README.md

     fn test_chibi_datalog() {
         use crate::ChibiDatalog;

-        // Chibi Datalog is a very simple reasoner, that supports only positive datalog queries
-        // with no negation, aggregates and else. let mut reasoner: ChibiDatalog = Default::default();
+        let mut reasoner: ChibiDatalog = Default::default();
         // Atoms are of arbitrary arity
         reasoner.fact_store.insert("edge", vec![Box::new(1), Box::new(2)]);